iiasa/message-ix-buildings/doc/chilled.rst

 CHILLED (:mod:`.chilled`)
 *************************

-:mod:`.chilled` (Cooling and Heating gLobaL Energy Demand) is a model that assesses the impacts of climate change (temperature change)
+:mod:`.chilled` (Cooling and HeatIng gLobaL Energy Demand) is a model that assesses the impacts of climate change (temperature change).

 Methods
 =======